Keaton Hance

 Keaton Hance (born March 6, 2008) is an American tennis player.
+He has a career-high ATP singles ranking of No. 851 achieved on June 8, 2026 and a doubles ranking of No. 776 achieved on June 22, 2026.

-He won the Boys' doubles title at the 2025 US Open with compatriot Jack Kennedy.
+Hance won the boys' doubles title at the 2025 US Open, with compatriot Jack Kennedy.

 Early life

-He is from Torrance, California.
-His parents, Courtney and Ken, own a tennis academy at the South Bay Tennis Centre.
+Hance is from Torrance, California.
+His parents, Courtney and Ken, own a tennis academy at the South Bay Tennis Center.
 His brother, Connor, and sisters, Kenadi and Kimmi, are also tennis players.

-Career

-Alongside Jack Kennedy and Jack Secord he won the Junior Davis Cup title for the United States in November 2024.
+Junior career

+Hance has good results on the ITF junior circuit, with a 121–54 singles win-loss record as of April 2026.
+He was part of the American team which won the 2024 Junior Davis Cup, with Jack Kennedy and Jack Secord.

-He played alongside Kennedy in the boys' doubles at the 2025 French Open, reaching the semi-finals.
+Hance played alongside Kennedy in the boys' doubles at the 2025 French Open, reaching the semi-finals.
 The pair went on to win the final of the boys' doubles at the 2025 US Open after they defeated Jack Secord and Yannick Alvarez in the semi-final, before playing Benjamin Willwerth and Noah Johnston in the final.
+Later that season, he was a runner-up at the "Yucatán Cup" – a J500-level event in Mérida, Mexico – losing to third seed Luís Guto Miguel in the final.

+Hance was a runner-up in the boys' singles category at the 2026 Australian Open.
+He lost to seventh seed Žiga Šeško in the final.

+He reached an ITF junior combined ranking of world No. 3 on June 8, 2026.